 Papers of United States Representatives from Missouri.
 This topic is a subcategory of the Government category.
-Additional subcategories under the Government category include United States Senators and Missouri Governors.
+Additional subcategories under the Government category include Diplomacy and Foreign Affairs, Missouri Governors, and United States Senators.

 194.75 linear feet